Nick Di Paolo: Early life

-Di Paolo was born to parents Nick and Joan Di Paolo of Danvers, Massachusetts.
+Di Paolo was born in Beverly, Massachusetts, and grew up in nearby Danvers, the son of Nick and Joan Di Paolo.
 In 1980, after graduating from high school, he attended the University of Maine where he was a running back on the university's football team and graduated in 1984 with a major in marketing.
-He said: "I cheated my way through with a 2.3 grade point average but picked this time as 'the best years of my life'."
 He joined the fraternity Sigma Nu.
 His brother also attended the university and did play-by-play commentary for the Maine Black Bears hockey team with Gary Thorne.

 After graduating, Di Paolo landed several jobs, including office jobs in marketing and as a door-to-door salesman selling meat and seafood.
 During this time, the stand-up comedy scene in the Boston area had picked up and a friend encouraged Di Paolo to go on stage.
-Di Paolo was a fan of stand-up and was influenced by watching comedians appear on The Tonight Show with Johnny Carson, David Letterman on The Mike Douglas Show, Jay Leno on The Merv Griffin Show, and Robert Klein.
+Di Paolo was a fan of stand-up and was influenced by watching comedians appear on The Tonight Show Starring Johnny Carson, David Letterman on The Mike Douglas Show, Jay Leno on The Merv Griffin Show, and Robert Klein.
 He had wanted to have a go for several years but "didn't have the guts" but his lack of enjoyment as a salesman "led me to the stage".
 Di Paolo performed his first routine in the summer of 1986 at an open mic night at Stitches club in Boston, traveling from a family barbecue with "about 22 beers in me".
 He recalled his five-minute set went "pretty well" and wanted to pursue it full time, but his salesman job required a temporary relocation to Rhode Island.
 In the spring of 1987, he returned to Boston and started to make regular appearances at local open mic nights.